limitless80/Notes/Obsidian Vault/_AI_ML_/AWS/IAM - Identity and Access Management.md

 ![](https://i.imgur.com/1jeditG.png)

-In AWS there is a principle that "Don't provide permission to user more than he needed", for security reason, cost to pay to AWS.
+In AWS there is a principle that "Don't provide permission to user more than he needed", for security reason and cost to pay to AWS.
 ****